PhilipThomas99/Data-Visualization-Udacity/README.md

 - The economists originally issues the bigmac data as a yearly data.
 However some of the years have two BigMac price, in January and in June.
 I average these two out to get the yearly BigMac Data.
 As I use WTI as my base for oil price, I use BigMac prices in the USA as my base,
 - From there, I assume that the Oil Price is fluctuating over the year, and the bigmac price is constant for that year.
 Similar to how we calculate the [P/E ratio](http://www.investopedia.com/terms/p/price-earningsratio.asp) in stocks.

-After I got the dataframe right, I then calculate the desired variable and export the csv from R. You can follow my R code in processing the data [here]()
+After I got the dataframe right, I then calculate the desired variable and export the csv from R. You can see my R code for processing the data [here]()

 #### Plot Sketching
 I made a rough plot using base graphic in R. The objective is to communicate the Bigmac per bbl of oil as shown in chart below.